For a full explanation of electric demand and of Danville Utilities' demand charge, please see our

 The current month’s measured demand; or

 40% of the highest measured demand established during the past eleven months, including demand adjustments for power factor.

-If you have any questions regarding the electric demand at your business, please do not hesitate to contact our Key Accounts Manager, Nate Lewis at
+If you have any questions regarding the electric demand at your business, please do not hesitate to contact our Key Accounts Manager, Eric Walker at